SmitRao/meg/README.md

 # My Ethical Garment
-MEG is a fullstack application serving as a search engine for ethically-sourced fashion.
+MEG is a fullstack application which serves as a search engine for ethically-sourced fashion.

 ## Installation
+Please make sure you have [Docker installed](https://docs.docker.com/get-docker/) on your machine.
+Also, Google Chrome would be the recommended browser you should use to test the app.

+Next, add aliases we specify in ```backend/.bashrc``` to your machine's ```bashrc``` file.

+For the Frontend side, you will need to [install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) as well as [React](https://reactjs.org/docs/getting-started.html) and [Ant Design](https://ant.design/docs/react/introduce#Installation).

 ## File structure
 ```bash